nbarbettini/little-aspnetcore-book/chapters/use-a-database/create-service-class.md

 .Where(x => x.IsDone == false)
 ```

-The `Where` method is a feature of C# called LINQ (language integrated query), which takes cues from functional programming and makes it easy to express database queries in code.
+The `Where` method is a feature of C# called LINQ (**l**anguage **in**tegrated **q**uery), which takes cues from functional programming and makes it easy to express database queries in code.
 Under the hood, Entity Framework Core translates the method into a statement like `SELECT * FROM Items WHERE IsDone = 0`, or an equivalent query document in a NoSQL database.

 Finally, the `ToArrayAsync` method tells Entity Framework Core to get all the entities that matched the filter and return them as an array.
 The `ToArrayAsync` method is asynchronous (it returns a `Task`), so it must be `await`ed to get its value.